Comprehensive or Targeted? How to Choose the Right Type of Autism Evaluation

 Can a Targeted Evaluation Be Enough?

-You need updated documentation for a prior confirmed diagnosis
+You need updated documentation for a known diagnosis

-Telehealth has expanded access to autism evaluations.
-Studies show telehealth tools like the ADOS-2 can perform similarly to in-person assessments for verbally fluent adults (Blackmore et al., 2023).
+Telehealth has significantly expanded access to autism assessments.
+Studies show telehealth adaptations of validated tools like the ADOS-2 can perform comparably to in-person versions for some populations, particularly verbally fluent adults and older children (Blackmore et al., 2023), (Thomeer et al., 2019).

 Benefits: